All Episodes

 I hate cleaning.

-Like cooking, don't like cleaning.
+Don't like cleaning.

-Um, anyway, how cool would that be?
+Anyway, how cool would that be?

-But here's Congresswoman Omar saying Elon is one of the dumbest people on earth, kind of echoing the comments of AOC.
+But here's Congresswoman Omar saying, Elon is one of the dumbest people on earth, kind of echoing the comments of AOC.

 The retirement age for air traffic controls is 55 or 25 years of service.

-Like they they were set to retire.
+Like they were set to retire.

-What they're also firing, it's not just air traffic controllers, they're firing the people who support them.
+What they're also firing, it's not just air traffic controllers.

-So technicians, when their equipment goes down, the people who make sure that their equipment um is up and running so that they can actually direct the flights and where to go.
+So technicians, when their equipment goes down, the people who make sure that their equipment is up and running so that they can actually direct the flights and where to go.

 Well, let me just say this.